lzwjava/blog-source/original/2025-01-31-productivity-tips-en.md

 * I read parts of "The Mythical Man-Month" by Fred Brooks.
 Its principles about software project management remain relevant in the long term.

+* No famous person or genius can work for you - you need to try their methods yourself and see if they work for you.